 Note: This changes will not be effective until you clear your browser cache.
 One more thing may come in handy in case you still see the login page in “wp-admin” or “wp-login.php”.
 You need to change the default permalinks settings and it will go away.

 Many will argue that “security through obscurity is not security”.
 But I disagree, my philosophy is if you cant see me, you can’t catch me.
 So, I’ll avoid bots and hackers as much as I can.
 I hope you learned a new trick today and please share your ideas and opinions with us as much as you can.
 And if you need a WordPress maintenance service, you can contact WP Buffs in this regard.
+You can also check this list of WordPress security plugins for more ways to protect your site.
 Thanks for reading!